cdapio/cdap/cdap-docs/admin-manual/source/operations/cdap-console.rst

 To try out the new UI, changes are required before CDAP is started.

+- The version of Node.js used must be in the range of v0.10.25 through v0.10.37 in order to use the New UI.
+(These versions will also work with the current CDAP Console, so you can use either console version.)

 - For CDAP Standalone SDK, pass an additional argument :ref:`when starting CDAP <start-stop-cdap>`::

     $ ./bin/cdap.sh start --enable-alpha-ui